ChrisTerBeke/christerbeke.com/content/about.md

 ## Lead Architect @ IJsvogel Retail (2024 - now)

 [IJsvogel Retail](https://ijsvogelretail.nl) is the leading retailer in the Netherlands for pet supplies, with over 150 stores and a webshop.
-As Lead Architect, I am responsible for the architecture of the IT landscape, including the webshop and the data platform.
+As Lead Architect, I am responsible for the architecture of the IT landscape, which includes an e-commerce platform, data platform and integration platforms.

 ## Cloud Consultant @ Xebia Cloud (2022 - 2024)